jryantap/MobileApp-motivateme/README.md

 Update 3 - Figured out how to add different social share buttons -- Instagram, WhatsApp, or user preference.

+Update 4 - Added AdMob banner and interstitial on the app.
+The banner won't be intrusive to the user since it's on bottom center
+           and interstitial only shows when user check the "about developer page".

 ## How to use this template

 ```bash